Generates figures using ggplot that shows the input data and the fitted curves.

 - sigmoidalFitVector

-the output of the sicegar::sigmoidalFitFunction(), or the agumented version of the output generated by the help of sicegar::parameterCalculation(), which contains parameters related with sigmoidal model.
+the output of the sicegar::sigmoidalFitFunction(), or the augmented version of the output generated by sicegar::parameterCalculation(), which contains parameters from the sigmoidal model.
 Default is NULL.

 - doubleSigmoidalFitVector

-the output of the sicegar::doubleSigmoidalFitFunction(), or the agumented version of the output generated by the help of sicegar::parameterCalculation(), which contains parameters related with double sigmoidal model.
+the output of the sicegar::doubleSigmoidalFitFunction(), or the augmented version of the output generated by sicegar::parameterCalculation(), which contains parameters from the double sigmoidal model.
 Default is NULL.

 if equal to TRUE, figure will show parameter related lines on the curves.
 Default is FALSE.